itltf512116/univ/README.md

 # 2.resolve all university information in each country

-# 3.resolve all university in United Status
+# 3.resolve all university in United States

 # 4.save data to ./university.json